bracesoftware/newasm/README.md

 This language brings some built-in references, or rather operands, with itself - list:

 - `"ios"` - used as an operand in `syscall`, represents a module of system calls responsible for input and output streaming;
-- `%fs` - used as an operand in `syscall`, represents a module of system calls responsible for input and output streaming;
+- `"fs"` - used as an operand in `syscall`, represents a module of system calls responsible for input and output streaming;
-- `%exf` - used as an operand in `syscall`, represents a module of system calls responsible for execution flow (starting child processes);
+- `"ext"` - used as an operand in `syscall`, represents a module of system calls responsible for execution flow (starting child processes);
-- `%cmanip` - used as an operand in `syscall`, represents a module of system calls responsible for container and data structure manipulation;
+- `"cmanip"` - used as an operand in `syscall`, represents a module of system calls responsible for container and data structure manipulation;
-- `%net` - used as an operand in `syscall`, represents a module of system calls responsible for network features;
+- `"net"` - used as an operand in `syscall`, represents a module of system calls responsible for network features;
-- `%mem` - used as an operand in `syscall`, represents a module of system calls responsible for memory/data management;
+- `"mem"` - used as an operand in `syscall`, represents a module of system calls responsible for memory/data management;
-- `%txtop` - used as an operand in `syscall`, represents a module of system calls responsible for textual operations;
+- `"txtop"` - used as an operand in `syscall`, represents a module of system calls responsible for textual operations;
-- `%chrono` - used as an operand in `syscall`, represents a module of system calls responsible for time;
+- `"chrono"` - used as an operand in `syscall`, represents a module of system calls responsible for time;
+- `"thread"` - used as an operand in `syscall`, represents a module of system calls responsible for threads;
+- `"tuple"` - used as an operand in `syscall`, represents a module of system calls responsible for tuples;
+- `"tcp"` - used as an operand in `syscall`, represents a module of system calls responsible for TCP protocol;
+- `"http"` - used as an operand in `syscall`, represents a module of system calls responsible for HTTP protocol;
 - `&%null` - used to leave references/pointers unassigned/uninitialized.
 - `%nl` - used as a null operand in some instructions.

-> **WARNING**: Syntax such as `% ios` is invalid.
+> **WARNING**: Syntax such as `" ios"` is invalid.

 ## Instructions
 Below is a list of available instructions.
 General syntax is: